Environmental education, or “EE”, isn’t just kids stuff!

 GOOD NEWS: In 2015 and 2016, the Wisconsin legislature passed a bipartisan resolution recognizing the importance of children’s access to Wisconsin’s outdoor resources and activities.
 Watch a short Wisconsin’s Children’s Outdoor Heritage video that shows the Resolution through images stories of kids in the environment or read the full Wisconsin Statute at Wisconsin Children’s Outdoor Heritage Resolution,

 Discover the ecology of the Lake Superior region while learning about the importance of stewardship of the resources we share.
 We offer a variety of environmental educational programs for school classes, homeschoolers, and youth groups through programs at the Northern Great Lakes Visitor Center in Ashland WI.
+Take a look at the programs in our 2017-18 NGLVC YOUTH ENVIRONMENTAL ED PROGRAMS

-NGLVC School Programs are taught by environmental education specialists from UW-Extension, the US Forest Service, Apostle Islands National Lakeshore, and volunteer educators.
+NGLVC Environmental Education Programs are taught by environmental education specialists from UW-Extension, the US Forest Service, Apostle Islands National Lakeshore, and volunteer educators.
 Programs focus on learning about the stewardship of the Lake Superior region.
 Many of these programs are offered outdoors through grade-appropriate educational activities for grades K-12.
 Some feature costumed characters that make the past and present come alive.
 All are fun learning experiences that engage learners!

-Visit our catalog of environmental education programs for students and youth at http://nglvc.org/educators.
 Programs are available by advance reservation only, on a first-come first-serve basis.
-For reservations or information, please contact Susan Nelson at 715-685-2644 or e-mail email@example.com.
+For reservations or information, please contact Susan Nelson at 715-685-2644 or e-mail firstname.lastname@example.org.

 Bus “scholarships” are available to help defray transportation costs for schools coming to the Center for EE programs.
 Click on the school bus for more information.